aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/README.md

 For detailed configuration and setup instructions, see:
 - **[CloudWatch Setup](docs/cloudwatch-setup.md)** - CloudWatch dashboards, X-Ray tracing, and log groups configuration
 - **[Braintrust Setup](docs/braintrust-setup.md)** - Braintrust account creation, API key management, and dashboard setup

+## ⚠️ IMPORTANT: Enable Tracing After Deployment

+**You MUST enable tracing in CloudWatch Console to see traces from your agent.**

+After deploying your agent with `scripts/deploy_agent.sh`, follow these steps:

+1. Open AWS CloudWatch Console: https://console.aws.amazon.com/cloudwatch
+2. Navigate to **Agent Runtime** (left sidebar)
+3. **Select your agent** from the list (name will be `weather_time_observability_agent-XXXXX`)
+4. **Scroll all the way down** to the **Tracing** section
+5. Click the **Edit** button
+6. Check the box to **Enable Tracing**
+7. Press the **Save** button

+**⚠️ If you skip this step, you WILL NOT see any traces in CloudWatch!**

+Once tracing is enabled, you can:
+- View full distributed traces in CloudWatch X-Ray
+- See all spans (LLM calls, tool invocations, agent reasoning)
+- Correlate logs with traces using trace IDs
+- Export the same traces to Braintrust (if configured)

 ## Running the tutorial